ddean4040/bbPress-Topics-for-Posts/readme.txt

 1. Comment bubble replaced with the number of forum posts

 == Changelog ==

+= 1.7 =
+* Fixed: multiple topics created for posts under certain circumstances - thanks, Erlend Sogge Heggen!
+* Fixed: draft settings not properly deleted when publishing posts
+* Changed: silenced a bunch of warnings for a cleaner debug experience

 = 1.6 =
 * Changed: Will now create topics for posts marked 'Private' when selected - thanks, dhtc